 7.2.1 Databases of species’ geographic distribution

 The Sea Around Us has reconstructed global fisheries catches from 1950 to 2014, identifying commercial marine fish and invertebrates as well as fishing regions (Zeller et al. 2016).
 I used the Sea Around Us reconstructed species list to determine the number of transboundary marine species exploited by fisheries within each of the world’s EEZs.
 The total number of species analyzed was 938, representing 67% of identified species by the Sea Around Us and accounting for 96.52% of the catch identified at the species’ level.
 To determine the current distribution of exploitable marine species, I used four data sources of species-distributions: (i) occurrence data, (ii) an Ensemble Environmental Niche Model (ENMs), (iii) a life-history-based distribution model, and (iv) fisheries catch data (Table 2.1).
 Each source represents a different method of estimating the distribution of a given species, thus providing a more robust result than an analysis focused on a single data source.
 Only commercially fished species with data from all four sources were included in my analysis.

 Table 2.1 Summary of data sources to estimate species' distributions.
-All data has a ressolution of 0.5 degrees latitude x 0.5 degrees longitude.
-All data is publically available, see references for details
+All data has a resolution of 0.5 degrees latitude x 0.5 degrees longitude.
+All data is publicly available, see references for details